Coded Distributed Computing with Pre-set Assignments of Data and Output Functions: Introduction

 Recently, many coded computing techniques have been proposed to mitigate the communication bottleneck for distributed computing systems.
 In particular, Li \emph{et al.} proposed a coded distributed computing (CDC) scheme for MapReduce-type systems to reduce the communication load \cite{CDC}.
 The key idea of CDC is to introduce redundant computation in the Map phase and create multicast opportunities in the Shuffle phase.
 A theoretical tradeoff between computation load and communication load was also established in \cite{CDC} which shows that increasing the computation load in the Map phase by a factor $r$ (representing the total number of computed files by all nodes normalized by the total number of files) can reduce the communication load in the Shuffle phase by the same factor $r$.
 Due to its promising performance and theoretical optimality, the CDC technique has attracted wide interest and has been applied in many applications such as Artificial Intelligence (AI), the Internet of Things, and edge computing (see a survey paper in \cite{CDCSurvey}).
-For instance, the performance of CDC was evaluated on the TeraSort\cite{Tera} on Amazon EC2 clusters\cite{EC2}, which can achieve a $1.97\times - 3.39\times$ speedup compared with the uncoded scheme for typical settings of interest\cite{CDC}.
+For instance, the performance of CDC was evaluated on the TeraSort\cite{Tera} on Amazon EC2 clusters\cite{EC2}, exhibiting a speedup factor ranging from approximately 1.97 to 3.39 times faster than the conventional uncoded TeraSort algorithm\cite{CDC}.
 In \cite{CodedMTL} the CDC-based approach has been applied to distributed multi-task learning (MTL) systems, and experiments on the MNIST dataset show that the total execution time is reduced by about 45\% compared to the traditional uncoded method when computation load $r=3$ and the number of tasks $m=4$.
 In \cite{FLCD} it proposed a flexible and low-complexity design for the CDC scheme.

 The CDC technique for various homogenous systems with equal computing or storage capabilities has been extensively investigated.
 For instance, the authors in \cite{AltCurve} established an alternative tradeoff between computation load and communication load under a predefined storage constraint.
 Also, different approaches have been proposed to further reduce the communication cost of CDC.
 Works in \cite{FileAll1,FileAll2,Locality,Resolve,PDA1,PDA2,PDA3} focused on the data placement of the system or the construction of the coded messages, and \cite{Compress1,SGD,Random} applied compression and randomization techniques to design the coded shuffling strategy.
 In particular, the authors in \cite{FileAll2} presented an appropriate resolvable design based on linear error correcting codes to avoid splitting the input file into too tiny pieces, and this resolvable design based scheme was used in \cite{Resolve} to solve the limitation of the compressed CDC scheme\cite{Compress1}.
 By applying the concept of the placement delivery array (PDA) to the distributed computation framework, \cite{PDA1,PDA2,PDA3} further reduced the number of subfiles and the number of output functions.
 By combining the compression with coding techniques, several IVs of a single computation task can be compressed into a single pre-combined value\cite{Compress1}, and the same idea can also be extended to distributed machine learning, such as Quantized SGD\cite{SGD}, which is a compression technique used to reduce communication bandwidth during the gradient updates between the computing nodes.